WebOfTrustInfo/rwot11-the-hague/README.md

-# Rebooting the Web of Trust XI: Netherlands (September 2022)
+# Rebooting the Web of Trust XI: The Hague (September 2022)

 This repository contains documents related to RWOT11, the eleventh Rebooting the Web of Trust design workshop, which will be held in the Hague, Netherlands, September, 2022